 The Preservation and Access Education and Training program supports the development of knowledge and skills among professionals responsible for preserving and establishing access to humanities collections.
 Thousands of libraries, archives, museums, and historical organizations across the country maintain important collections of books and manuscripts, photographs, sound recordings and moving images, archaeological and ethnographic artifacts, art and material culture collections, electronic records, and digital objects.
 The challenge of preserving and making accessible such large and diverse holdings is enormous, and the need for knowledgeable staff is significant and ongoing.

 Preservation and Access Education and Training grants are awarded to organizations that offer national or regional education and training programs that reach audiences in more than one state.
 Grants aim to help the staff of cultural institutions, large and small, obtain the knowledge and skills needed to serve as effective stewards of humanities collections.
-Grants also support educational programs that prepare the next generation of conservators and preservation professionals, as well as projects that introduce the staff of cultural institutions to new information and advances in preservation and access practices.
+Grants also support educational programs that prepare the next generation of preservation professionals, as well as projects that introduce the staff of cultural institutions to new information and advances in preservation and access practices.

 The potential applicant pool for this program is limited, since the program supports education and training programs of regional or national scope.
 On the one hand, this has resulted in a small number of applications each year.
 On the other hand, the applications have tended to be very strong, which has led to higher funding ratios historically.

 The number of applications to an NEH grant program can vary widely from year to year, as can the funding ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from email@example.com .

 Program questions should be directed to NEH’s Division of Preservation and Access at 202-606-8570 or firstname.lastname@example.org .
 Applicants who are deaf or hard of hearing can contact NEH via Federal Relay (TTY users) at 800-877-8399.